charlietran/linctl/README.md

 4. Add tests
 5. Submit a pull request

-See CONTRIBUTING.md for a detailed release checklist and the Homebrew tap auto-bump workflow.
+See CONTRIBUTING.md for a detailed release checklist.

 ## 📄 License